-At Wesley-Rankin, we offer Afterschool and summer programs for children Kindergarten-8th grade.
-We emphasize math and reading enrichment, as well as social-emotional skills and character development.
+At Wesley-Rankin, we offer Afterschool and summer programs for children Kindergarten-12th grade.
+We emphasize math and reading enrichment, social-emotional skills, and character development.
 Wesley-Rankin is committed to the success of West Dallas students and works to provide opportunities to learn, grow and thrive.

 Afterschool provides children and youth enrichment activities and homework support, which reinforce core concepts to bolster school academic performance.
 Students choose from a selection of interest clubs each semester, including violin, debate, coding, basketball, and photography.
 WRCC supports socio-economic wellness through individual and group counseling sessions four days a week.

 Scholars, in partnership with the June Shelton School, provides tutoring for students with learning differences.
 Using Sequential English Education (SEE) curriculum, students learn reading and writing using tools that align with how they best learn.